oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 ### Deprovision a user

-Let's say Tom decides to leave Portal, so we need to deprovision him from the application.
+Let's say Tom decides to leave Portal, so we need to deprovision them from the application.

-In the Assignments tab of the Okta SCIM application, use the blue X next to Tom's entry to unassign him from the app.
+In the **Assignments** tab of the Okta SCIM application, find "Tom Anderson" and press the **X** button next to Tom's entry to unassign them from the app.
 This unassignment makes Okta send the Todo App PATCH request, setting the unassigned user's `active` attribute to `false`.
-This indicates that a user's account has been suspended.
+This indicates that a user's account is suspended.

-We can confirm that Tom's `active` attribute is now `false` in the Todo app's database through the Prisma web interface.
+We can confirm that Tom's `active` attribute is now `false` in the Todo app's database through the Prisma Studio web interface.
 To do this, in your terminal, go to the root of this workshop folder, and run `npx prisma studio`.
 Your browser should open to a web page where you can see all the users you've created.

 ### Reprovision a user

 Let's say Tom later decides to return to Portal and needs access to this Todo app again.

 To reactivate Tom's account, we will repeat the steps for assigning his Okta account to the application.
-Re-activating Tom causes Okta to send a PATCH request to our app, setting his  `active` attribute to `true`.
+Re-activating Tom causes Okta to send a PATCH request to our app, setting their `active` attribute to `true`.

-Again, we can confirm that Tom's account is now `active`  through our Prisma database web interface.
+Again, we can confirm that Tom's account is now `active` through our Prisma Studio database web interface.
 To do this, in your terminal, go to the root of this workshop folder, and run `npx prisma studio`.
 Your browser should open to a web page where you can see all the users you've created.

 ### Change a user's info in Okta

 Let's look at one more scenario.
-Let's say not only has Tom returned, but he has also changed his name!
+Let's say not only has Tom returned, but they also changed their name!
 Worry not, as our SCIM connection will automatically propagate this profile update.
 Let's change Tom's name to Leo and watch how Okta sends the new name to the SCIM server built into our Todo app.

-In the Directory tab of the Okta admin console sidebar, navigate to People, and click on Tom's name in the user list to edit his settings.
-Under Profile, click "Edit" in the Attributes pane.
-Change the `firstName` field to Leo, and update his `login` and `email` to `leo.anderson@portal.example`.
-Use the blue Save button at the bottom of the page to save your changes.
+In Okta Admin Console sidebar, navigate to **Directory** > **People**, and click on Tom's name in the user list to edit their settings.
+In the **Profile** tab, click **Edit** in the **Attributes** pane.
+Change the `firstName` field to "Leo", and update their `login` and `email` to `leo.anderson@portal.example`.
+Use the **Save** button at the bottom of the page to save your changes.

-In your Todo app logs, what request do you expect to see from Okta when a user's information is updated?
-You should see the PUT request to your `/scim/v2/Users/4` endpoint shortly after saving Leo's new name.
-Again you can use Prisma's web interface to confirm.
+In your Todo app logs, what request do you expect to see from Okta when a user's information updates?
+You should see the PUT request to your `/scim/v2/Users/4` endpoint automatically after saving Leo's new name.
+Again you can use Prisma Studio's web interface to confirm.
 To do this, in your terminal, go to the root of this workshop folder, and run `npx prisma studio`.
 Your browser should open to a web page where you can see the change you have made.

 ## Tool recommendations for development

 While troubleshooting and developing an application, it can be helpful to use tools that let you inspect your code's behavior closely, including the way it handles secrets.
 These tools helped me as I developed the sample code used in the workshop, and might help you as you build your own projects.

-The features that make these tools excellent for testing also make them terrible for use in production.
+The features that make these tools helpful for testing also make them terrible for production use.
 In a production context, security is essential.
 For troubleshooting production services, integrate your application with your team's secure logging and secrets management infrastructure.

 ### Public URLs for local apps